Church Against The Horizon

 In November 2020, former priest John Petrocelli was charged with three counts of first-degree child molestation and nine counts of second-degree child molestation.

-Petrocelli is one of the first priests facing criminal charges related to the ongoing investigation by state prosecutors.
+Petrocelli is one of the first priests to face criminal charges related to the ongoing investigation by state prosecutors.
+As of 2026, he is still awaiting trial.

 Rhode Island Priest Abuse Victim Resources